 The previous Part demonstrated that federal and state actors have overlapping claims of authority for the regulation of shareholder arbitration.
 What should we make of these overlapping claims?
 This perennial question lends itself to a few commonly suggested but unsatisfying options.
 First, it is possible that federal regulators and each of the fifty states will independently settle on the same regulatory strategy.
 We have our doubts.
-Second, it is also possible that federal and state regulators will stay in their lanes.44 We find this unlikely as well, 45 and for reasons explained below, we think we can do better as a matter of policy.
+Second, it is also possible that federal and state regulators will stay in their lanes.
+He find this unlikely as well, and for reasons explained below, we think we can do better as a matter of policy.

 A third option is conflict.
 Corporations could adopt (SEC-encouraged) arbitration provisions in seeming conflict with state corporate codes, claiming that the FAA preempts those state limits.
-Or the SEC could issue some form of administrative determination that purportedly negates any conflicting state law;46 for example, disregarding or preempting any state law that limits the arbitration of securities claims against corporations incorporated in that state.47
+Or the SEC could issue some form of administrative determination that purportedly negates any conflicting state law; for example, disregarding or preempting any state law that limits the arbitration of securities claims against corporations incorporated in that state.

 Resolving either of these conflicts would require facing fraught questions of statutory and perhaps constitutional law.
-A conflict implicating the FAA would likely require the Supreme Court to determine whether bylaws and charters qualify as "contracts" under the statute.
-48 An administrative-preemption instrument could expressly authorize arbitration of shareholder claims, but it would pose countless new challenges.
-49 Moreover, not only are these questions thorny,
+A conflict implicating the FAA would likely require the Supreme Court to determine whether bylaws and charters

-- 44. It is at least theoretically possible that state and federal regulators could identify mutually exclusive spheres of regulation.
+44. It is at least theoretically possible that state and federal regulators could identify mutually exclusive spheres of regulation.
 See, e.g., Larry Kramer, Understanding Federalism, 47 VAND.
-L. REV. 1485, 1491 (1994) ("There was, in fact, a time when the Supreme Court flirted with the idea of establishing absolute, mutually exclusive domains for the state and federal governments."). - 45.
-See, e.g., id. at 1499 ("[1]t's no longer possible to maintain a fixed domain of exclusive state jurisdiction") (emphasis omitted). - 46.
-See Exec.
+L. REV. 1485, 1491 (1994) ("There was, in fact, a time when the Supreme Court flirted with the idea of establishing absolute, mutually exclusive domains for the state and federal governments.").

+45. See, e.g., id. at 1499 ("[I]t's no longer possible to maintain a fixed domain of exclusive state jurisdiction . . . .") (emphasis omitted).

+46. See Exec.
 Order No. 12,988, 61 Fed.
 Reg.
 4,729, 4,731 (Feb.
 5, 1996) (requiring that new federal regulations "specif[y] in clear language the preemptive effect, if any, to be given to the law"); see also Catherine M. Sharkey, Federalism Accountability: "Agency-Forcing" Measures, 58 DUKE L.J.
-2125, 2156 n.122 (2009) (noting that EO 12,988 applies to independent agencies such as the SEC). - 47.
-A conflict also would arise if the SEC (or Congress) were to enact a broad rule (or statute) expressly preempting any state corporate-law provisions that limit shareholder arbitration clauses.
-This strikes us as much less likely than the options we propose in text, however. - 48.
-Given the stakes of this issue and the Supreme Court's interest in arbitration, see supra note 39 and accompanying text, we suspect that the Supreme Court may be interested in addressing this question sooner rather than later. - 49.
-For example: what is the scope of "administrative preemption"?
-Would this hypothetical administrative determination be within the scope of the SEC's authority?
-What deference, if but compelling the courts - and ultimately the Supreme Court - to answer them also has costs of its own.
+2125, 2156 n.122 (2009) (noting that EO 12,988 applies to independent agencies such as the SEC).

+47. A conflict also would arise if the SEC (or Congress) were to enact a broad rule (or statute) expressly preempting any state corporate-law provisions that limit shareholder arbitration clauses.
+This strikes us as much less likely than the options we propose in text, however.

+qualify as "contracts" under the statute.
+An administrative-preemption instrument could expressly authorize arbitration of shareholder claims, but it would pose countless new challenges.
+Moreover, not only are these questions thorny, but compelling the courts - and ultimately the Supreme Court - to answer them also has costs of its own.
 For one thing, waiting for the Supreme Court to resolve these issues will create unnecessary uncertainty, perhaps for a prolonged period.
 For another, as a matter of institutional design, we suspect that the Supreme Court is not well-positioned to resolve these issues.
 Policy decisions in this area would benefit from the expertise of both federal securities regulators and state actors familiar with internal corporate governance issues.

-The good news is that the well-worn path of cooperative federalism51 offers a way out of this dilemma.
+The good news is that the well-worn path of cooperative federalism offers a way out of this dilemma.
 We think the SEC should take it.
 We are especially optimistic about this approach because it is consistent with current executive branch policy and with tools already in the SEC's toolkit.